 If you’ve arrived here hoping to learn how to get started with text message marketing for your small business, you’re in the right place.
-This guide explains how text marketing works, how it can be used for small business growth and how to get started quickly.

 How text message marketing works

 When it comes to impact, text message marketing is often the go-to tool in a marketer’s arsenal; SMS is the channel that gets the highest open and response rates.
 There are a few reasons why this is the case.

 For starters, texts are delivered over a cellular network (no wi-fi needed) and can be accessed by all mobile phone users.
 Secondly, texts have to be short and punchy (160 characters), making them easily digestible and more likely to get noticed than other types of messages.
 And finally, texts are highly visible.
 They usually flash up as a notification on a mobile phone’s home screen, grabbing attention instantly.

 To effectively carry out text message marketing, you’ll need to enlist the services of an SMS API provider or platform (an intermediary between your business and the mobile phone networks that handle the delivery of SMS messages).
 Using a provider allows you to track campaign performance and text an unlimited amount of customers simultaneously.
 Here’s a snapshot of how the process works:

 Create an account with a text message marketing platform.

 Import existing customer phone numbers into the platform’s systems.
 A good platform will offer convenient contact management.